When is the Right Time to Hire a Criminal Defense Lawyer?

 The Difference Between Misdemeanors and Felonies in South Carolina

-Conversely, felonies are more severe crimes classified by degrees, with first-degree being the most severe and sixth-degree being the least.
-Those charged with a felony may face significant fines and a prison sentence of over a year in a federal or state institution.
-Convicted felons may face difficulties after their release, making it crucial to have a reliable criminal defense attorney in Johns Island, SC.
+Conversely, felonies are more severe crimes which are punishable by incarceration of more than one year.
+Those charged with a felony may face significant fines and a prison sentences of over a year in a federal or state institution.
+Convicted felons may face difficulties after their release such as losing the right to vote and the right to carry a firearm.
+These penalties make it crucial to have a reliable criminal defense attorney in John’s Island, SC.

 Plea Deals in South Carolina